kalekundert/wellmap/docs/file_format.rst

 meta.concat
 -----------
-A path or list of paths that should be loaded independently of this file and concatenated to the resulting data frame.
+A path or list/dictionary of paths that should be loaded independently of this

+The paths of one or more TOML files that should be loaded independently of this file and concatenated to the resulting data frame.
+This is useful for combining multiple independent experiments (e.g. replicates performed on different days) into a single layout for analysis.
 Unlike `meta.include`, the referenced paths have no effect on how this file is parsed, and are not themselves affected by anything in this file.
-This is useful if you want to combine data from multiple independent experiments in a single analysis.

-..
-This is most useful for combining independent experiments into a single file for a new analysis.
-This would really benefit from the ability to give each file a new plate name, which isn't implemented yet.
-When it is, that should be an example.
+The paths can be specified either as a string, a list, or a dictionary.
+Use a string to load a single path and a list to load multiple paths.
+Use a dictionary to load multiple paths and to assign a unique plate name to each one.
+The dictionary keys are the plate names that will be assigned.
+It's common to specify plate names in this manner when concatenating multiple single-plate layouts (as in the example below), because it keeps the wells easy to distinguish.
+Note that the plate names specified via dictionary keys will override the plate names specified in the layouts themselves.

+.. rubric:: Example:

+The first two layouts describe the same experiment with different samples.
+The third layout combines the first two for easier analysis.

+.. example:: file_format/expt_1.toml
+  :no-figure:

+  [block.4x4.A1]
+  sample = 'α'

+.. example:: file_format/expt_2.toml
+  :no-figure:

+  [block.4x4.A1]
+  sample = 'β'

+.. example:: file_format/concat.toml

+  [meta.concat]
+  X = 'expt_1.toml'
+  Y = 'expt_2.toml'

 meta.alert
 ----------